All Episodes

 And you fight speech you don't agree with with more speech.

-But something is happening, though, that's very different, and I think that I hope uh the FBI and other law enforcement agencies are going to take a look at, which is this very real network that um is funding terrorism and domestic terrorism.
+And I think that I hope the FBI and other law enforcement agencies are going to take a look at, which is this very real network that is funding terrorism and domestic terrorism.

-Like there's just this debate that was happening on that meeting.
+Like, there's just this debate that was happening on that meeting.

-Charlie Kirk brought that to people's phones with respectful dialogue, opinions that he confronted, uh, and and that is exactly what we should want.
+Charlie Kirk brought that to people's phones with respectful dialogue, opinions that he confronted.

-But I do think there needs to be a more of an effort for law enforcement that we just didn't see under the Biden administration.
+But I do think there needs to be more of an effort for law enforcement that we just didn't see under the Biden administration.

-I mean, these people are willing to upend our social fabric, they're willing to burn down cities, they're willing to riot, they're willing to to attack ICE agents.
+I mean, these people are willing to upend our social fabric.

 There's just no room for that.